 So what does CAFM do for businesses?

-On the most general level, Computer Aided Facilities Management systems are designed to help plan everything about a building or facility, and every process that goes on inside of it.
+On the most general level, Computer Aided Facilities Management software is designed to help plan everything about a building or facility, and every process that goes on inside of it.
 It can be helpful to think of Computer Aided Facilities Management as a comprehensive commercial facility or building management tool, with many different facets and functions.

 Physical Building Administration